zominy/bash-cybersecurity-course/Module 1: Intro to Bash - The Cybersecurity Shell/tutorial.md

 The video first begins with a small introduction to the Debian GUI.
 Then we go into activities > 9 dots > terminal.

-This is the Command-Line Interface where this course will take place.
+This is the Command-Line Interface (CLI), where all the course work will take place.

 The first command entered is: